This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-For example, consider the following two types:
+For example, if we have the following two types:

 struct Circle {